Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_22.md

         + behaving logically to get certainty in our truths
         + criticism of rationality by Descartes himself)
     + normativity, meaning, purpose are central to reasoning
-    + matter is inert, has no purpose, no meaning --> cant have a material reasoner
+    + matter is inert, has no purpose, no meaning
+		+ cannot have a material reasoner
     + science deals with how things are, not what ought, no normative structures
-    + cannot get purpose and meaning out of matterH: abacus, putting a sentence together: `cat on the mat`
+    + cannot get purpose and meaning out of matter: abacus, putting a sentence together: `cat on the mat`
 + D: no intrinsic meaning in material marks
     + --> they only have meaning because they are associated with ideas in your mind; ideas possess meaning;
     + --> H's view on matter makes rationality problematic